Music therapy is one sure fire way to increase your quality of life. This article will show you the benefits of music therapy on your health.

-Last one on our top ten music therapy benefits is immunity.
-Studies have proved that listening to music promotes* the production of the antibody immunoglobulin A and natural killer cells.
+The last one on our top ten music therapy benefits is immunity.
+Studies have proved that listening to music promotes the production of the antibody immunoglobulin A and natural killer cells.
 These defend our bodies from viruses.

 In addition, music also helps reduce a stress hormone called cortisol.
 In case you didn’t know, stress can weaken our immune system.

 So there, you have it.
 As you can see, there are so many health benefits of music therapy.
 We all should then use it to our advantage.
 Music is fun; it is inexpensive and as we have discovered, time listening or playing music is time well spent.
 So if you think you have a problem, music therapy is the answer.